-Piute Middle School was built in 1959 and modernized in 2005.
-Our main building houses the front, health, and principal's offices.
-In addition, we have a cafeteria, gymnasium, weight room, computer lab, staff lounge, and library.
-There are a total of 49 classrooms-29 are permanent and 24 are re-locatable.
+Discovery School was built in 2011.
+The main building houses the front, health, and administrative offices, multi-purpose room/cafeteria, staff lounge, computer lab and library.
+There are 32 classrooms - 8 permanent and 23 relocatable.

 Maintenance and Repair

 District maintenance staff ensures that the repairs necessary to keep the school in good repair and working order are completed in a timely manner.
 A work order process is used to ensure efficient service and that emergency repairs are given the highest priority.